InfinitePain/Vehicle-License-Plate-Manager/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the LICENSE file for more information.

 ## Acknowledgments